ckan/ckan/doc/theming/javascript.rst

 :doc:`Jinja2 templates <templates>` and CKAN's :ref:`template helper functions <template helper functions>`.
 Let's edit our plugin to use a Jinja2 template to render the contents of the popups nicely.

-.. todo:: Insert a screenshot of the final result.

 First, edit ``package_item.html`` to make it pass a few more parameters to the JavaScript module using ``data-module-*`` attributes: